cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 .. _codecov/codecov-action: https://github.com/codecov/codecov-action

-The workflow runs with the current Python version, using the latest supported Ubuntu runner.
+The workflow runs with the current stable release of Python, using the latest supported Ubuntu runner.

 It is defined in ``.github/workflows/coverage.yml``.